 Most Web Design projects are entrusted to Marketers, Corporate Communications Officers or Sales Managers.
 If you belong to this group, chances are you will have to work together with your preferred Web Design Agency to design and/or manage your company’s website.
-And to effective communicate your needs to the designer, a little knowledge of Website terms will definitely com in handy.
+And to effectively communicate your needs to the designer, a little knowledge of Website terms and Web Design Vocabulary will definitely com in handy.

 At EADC, we work with you to make sure that your website looks and works the way you want it.
 And we strive to help you understand the different concepts and terms so that you may make best web design decisions that complements your company’s website goals.

 Web Design terms and Jargon Explained

 The website server respond with a 404 error message to indicate that a resource is no found on the web server.
 This could mean the web page or resource is wrongly hyperlinked or linking to a retired website address.

 A 500 error notice from a web server is a serious problem.
 This means something has gone wrong on the server side but the server does not know what the error is.
 Contact us we will be glad to help to debug the error.

 A/B testing is essentially an experiment of testing 2 or more versions of a web page or artwork to the a sample audience to determine which version is more effective.

 The term is originally used to describe prime newspaper space, the first page right below the masthead (usually reserved for the top headlines).
 Newspapers are delivered folded and facing up and therefore, if you were to buy a newspaper, your would see the top stories first.
 Correspondingly in Web Design, Above the Fold refers the the area of a Web Page a user first sees without scrolling.

 A simple explanation is that an API is an open channel for software to communicate with an external 3rd party software.
 For example, a mobile application can be set to extract data from a web service or website and display on a mobile interface via APIs.
 Or Facebook or Instagram feed can be displayed on your website via API calls.